freebeedee/DarenD/src/site/notes/00--FLOAT/01-In.BOX/HỌC TIẾNG ANH HA.md

 I never search the dictionary for the word that appear for the first time.
 Instead, I greet the words and try to understand from the context.

 Only and only that I meet the word three times forth, I decided to 'learn' the word comprehensively:
-- I search it in the dictionary.
+- I look it up the dictionary.
 - Break them down into complementary parts (roots, prefix, suffix).
 - Make use the words on my next writing
 - Repeat the pronunciation of it fast.
 I mean, so fast that i twist my touge about it.